area required to set up a school

 Strategies to Make More Efficient Decisions in the use of space

 Split Schedules: Knowing that teenagers function better at different times of the day it can be helpful to split the schedules of K-12 schools including different start and finish times for students.
 Lunch breaks and recreational time can also be scheduled differently so that the same spaces (cafeteria’s, gyms, playing areas) can be better utilised in rotation.
-Schools can also be used in the evenings or on weekends for other functions including adult learning, clubs, businesses or recreation.
+Schools can also be used evenings or weekends for other functions including adult learning, clubs, businesses or recreation.

 If you want to learn more about the steps required to set up a school check out some of our other articles: